SC-CPE — FAQ & Known Issues

 Plain answers to the questions people actually ask.
-If yours isn't here, email contact@signalplane.co and we'll add it.
+If yours isn't here, email certs@signalplane.co with [ACCOUNT] in the subject and we'll add it.
+See Privacy §13 for the full subject-prefix list — all inbound mail lands in one mailbox.

 Attendance